MARVIS: Modality Adaptive Reasoning over VISualizations: Conclusion

 \section{Conclusion}

-We introduce MARVIS, a training-free method that enables small VLMs to predict across any data modality through embedding visualization.
+We introduce MARVIS, a method that enables small VLMs to predict across any data modality through embedding visualization.
 By transforming embedding spaces into visual representations optimized for VLM spatial reasoning, MARVIS achieves competitive performance across diverse domains.

-MARVIS addresses key limitations in existing approaches: it requires no domain-specific training, preserves data privacy through visualization rather than serialization, and maintains competitive performance.
+MARVIS addresses key limitations in existing approaches: it requires no domain-specific training and maintains competitive performance across modalities.
 The approach demonstrates that visual reasoning can serve as a universal interface for foundation models across any data modality.